nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 In case of asynchronous timestamping, all the messages (maximum limit is determined in the configuration stored in the message log since the last periodical timestamping event are timestamped with a single (batch) timestamp.
 By default, the security server uses asynchronous timestamping for better performance and availability.

 ## 8.1 Local storage of message log
-The Security Server sidecar periodically composes signed (and timestamped) documents from the message log data and archives them in the local file system folder:
+The Security Server Sidecar periodically composes signed (and timestamped) documents from the message log data and archives them in the local file system folder:
 ```
 /var/lib/xroad/
 ```